makinacorpus/makina-states/doc/ref/formulaes/cloud/index.rst

 In the idea:

     - We have a cloud controller
-    - We have compute nodes which are bare metal slaves to host vms
+    - We have compute nodes which are bare metal slaves to host vms.
+      The driver of a compute node would then  be specialised to install a configure a virtualisation technology (eg: kvm, lcx)
-    - We have vms
+    - We have vms which are specialized to deploy a specific driver.
+      (eg: lxc container)

-- The cloud controller is driver agnostic, and the only thing to support a new technology is to add the relevant sls to mimic the awaitened interface.
+- The cloud controller is driver agnostic, and the only thing to support a new technology is to add the relevant sls, modules & runners  to mimic the awaitened interface.
-- Basically we do:

-    - predeploy

-        - stuff to do on the controller and on the compute node before the vm can be spawned
-        - The cloud controller will install and require both a minion and a SSH key to have both SSH and salt control.
+The sequence:

+    - On the controller front:

+        - generation of control ssh keys and minion keyss
+        - generation and configuration of saltcloud related stuff
+        - control of related services like new DNS records

-        - The cloud controller will configure the compute node reverse proxy & firewalls.
+    - On the compute node:
-          For now we use:

         - shorewall as the firewall
         - haproxy to load balance http; httpŝ and ssh traffic

             - http/https use standart port
             - ssh use a custom range (40000->50000) and one port is allocated for each vm.

-    - deploy

-        - The actions for the VM to be spawn and rattached to the cloud controller (mainly executing the cloud.profile state)

-    - post-deploy

-        - Any task remaining to make the newly VM minion a good citizen.

-            - highstate
+    - On the driver specific front

+        - spawn the new minion via the compute node
         - install default users
         - install marker grains
         - install the cloud controller ssh key on the vm

-As we want the cloud controller the less possible service dependant, the cloud installation is done in 2 phases.

-    - We in the first place generate all the cloud configuration states in <salt-root>/cloud-controller/<compute_node_id>.
-      You can see that a lot of sls will be generated in this place.
-    - In a second time, we can run specific states in this directory to finish the installation.
+        - run highstate on the new vm

+    - On the compute node & vms:

+        - Any task remaining to make the newly VM minion a good citizen.

+Basically the interface with this cloud controller is done:

+    - Via runner modules to make action on controller, compute_nodes and vms

+        - The runner may in turn execute slses from the makina-states.cloud directory on the controller or on a compute_node or on a vm.

+    - Via generic modules to make settings structures and some specific stuff like SSL certificate generation.

 .. toctree::
    :maxdepth: 2